open-truss/open-truss/docs/development.md

 1. Run `npm install @open-truss/open-truss`
 1. Copy [open-truss.conf.default.yaml](../packages/open-truss/nextjs/open-truss.conf.default.yaml) into NextJS root and name `open-truss.conf.yaml`
 1. Add `"ot:setup": "open-truss setup"` to package.json and run
-  **Important** - this adds files to your NextJS application, overwriting them if they exist.
-These are namespaced (e.g. `ot`) and should not conflict with your application-specific files.
+  **Important** - this adds open-truss namespaced files to your NextJS application, overwriting them if they exist.
+These are in prefixed with `open-truss` or in directories such as `ot` and should not conflict with your application-specific files.
 See [bin/setup](../packages/open-truss/bin/setup) for the full list of files added.
 1. Add `"@open-truss-components": ["./src/open-truss-components"]` to "paths" in your tsconfig.json.
   - This tells the open-truss library where to find your open-truss-components
 1. Start NextJS dev server (e.g. `npm run dev`)